Ranked number 1 in Trip Advisor 2022

 CHANGES: If you change the tour date before 5:00 pm (La Paz time) 2 days before the tour begins, a 60% administration fee will apply.
 After this time, there is a 100% change fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 2 days before the tour begins, a 60% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 2 days before the tour begins or earlier, a 60% administration fee will apply (+ the card fee).
 After this time, there is a 100% no show or cancellation fee.

 I can’t find my accommodation listed in the operator’s pick up locations as I’m making my booking.
 What should I select?